jianliu10/jianliu.github.io/_posts/1998-01-01-docker-docker-composer.md

 	  build: "."
 	  image: "nickjj/myimage:1.0"

-When the image gets built, instead of using your COMPOSE_PROJECT_NAME or folder name + service name as the name of the image it will use what you have in the image property.
+When the image gets built, instead of using your "[COMPOSE_PROJECT_NAME | folder name]/service" name as the name of the image it will use what you have in the image property.

 In the above example you would end up with an image named and tagged as nickjj/myimage:1.0 which will be built out of the Dockerfile in the current directory. the built image is stored in docker local registery.